 Visa processing for Ukrainian refugees is carried out by the Home Office and happens at the same time as our checks of accommodation and host families.
 Redbridge Council has no control over visa processing and cannot influence the time it takes.

-What checks should I expect before I can become a Homes for Ukraine sponsor and host?
+What checks should I expect before I can become a Homes for Ukraine host?

 We will need to make sure that the accommodation you’re offering is suitable and safe.
 We also need to confirm that everyone in your household is happy to be involved in the programme.